①Technical Overview | Product Specifications

-About weather resistance
+Ink specifications and weather resistance

-Irradiation verification under artificial sun, assuming 12:00 noon in midsummer!
+|Irradiation verification under artificial sun, assuming 12:00 noon in midsummer!|

 |Measurement conditions||Artificial sun, irradiation distance 84cm|